thathsara404/bank-REST-API/README.md

-# Bank Service
+# Bank REST API
+This repo can be used to Create, Update, Read, Delete the following resources.
+ - Country
+ - Branch
+ - Account
+ - Transaction
+ - User

-This is the Bank Service repository
+This is related to https://github.com/thathsara404/bank-Tranaction-Processor

 # Technical Stack & External Dependencies
 use  `mvn dependency:tree` to view more.